mwatt/rails/guides/source/active_record_validations.md

 By definition, an object is valid if this collection is empty after running validations.

-Note that an object instantiated with `new` will not report errors even if it's technically invalid, because validations are not run when using `new`.
+Note that an object instantiated with `new` will not report errors even if it's technically invalid, because validations are only run when the object is saved, such as with the `create` or `save` methods.

 ```ruby
 class Person < ActiveRecord::Base